 Joker: You know that it's just our heat emissions that are hidden, right?
 They can look out a window and see us coming.

 It's also mentioned repeatedly that with the dimensions of space, most people don't pay much attention to visual signs.
 The geth don't even have windows, considering them a structural weakness.

 Steel Eardrums: Played straight for the most part; explosions don't seem to hamper the team's ability to hear or communicate in any way.
-Somewhat averted in the second game, with Shepard temporarily experiencing Shell-Shock Silence whenever an explosive goes off near him/her.
+Downplayed in the second game, with Shepard temporarily experiencing Shell-Shock Silence whenever an explosive goes off near him/her.
 It only lasts a few seconds, though.

 Stereotype Flip: Overlaps with My Species Doth Protest Too Much on occasion; the Codex spends all of its time describing the stereotypical behavior of most species.
 Then you actually go out and run into lots of people who don't conform to those standards.